 Our Commitment to Diversity, Equity, and Inclusion at OLP

-At OLP, we are committed to intentional work around diversity, equity, and inclusion in all areas of the academic curriculum, student clubs, student leadership retreats, investment in professional development, and more.
+Addressing gender equity is among the founding principles of OLP.
+We bring the spirit of addressing inequity with us in our work of diversity, equity, and inclusion.
+We are committed to intentional work around diversity, equity, and inclusion in all areas of the academic curriculum, student clubs, student leadership retreats, investment in professional development, and more.
 OLP strives to cultivate an inclusive environment that welcomes people of any color, race, ethnicity, or faith.

 Inclusivity is deeply rooted in our Sisters of St. Joseph of Carondelet mission and their calls to action.
 We invite you to dive deeper into the history of the CSJ.